A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Strain condensation

 The matrices $\mat{K}_{11}^{\text{geom}}$, $\mat{K}_{12}$, and $\mat{K}_{13}$, and the force vectors $\vect{F}_{int}$ and $\vect{F}_{ext}$ in the matrix formulation \eqref{eq:matrix-eq-shell} remain the same, while all other matrices and vectors change to: {\allowdisplaybreaks }

 where the values of the membrane stiffnesses and the values of the inverse bending stiffnesses cancel with the scaling of the variations (but not their units).
-As a consequence of this choice, row-sum lumping of the matrices $\mat{K}_{22}$ and $\mat{K}_{33}$ yields identity matrices, which in turn leads to direct expressions of the strain-related unknowns:
+As a consequence of this choice, row-sum lumping of the matrices $\mat{K}_{22}$ and $\mat{K}_{33}$ yields identity matrices.
+We emphasize that scaling the variations by the inverse membrane and bending stiffnesses, as shown in \eqref{scal1} and \eqref{scal2}, is essential for eliminating the stiffness terms from \eqref{neardiag}.
+This transformation ensures that the resulting matrices are nearly diagonal and can be efficiently diagonalized using row-sum lumping without compromising higher-order accuracy.
+If the stiffness matrix remains in \eqref{neardiag}, the resulting matrix is no longer nearly diagonal.
+This can be easily verified by inserting the unscaled variations discretized with the actual dual spline basis, which evidently does not yield a diagonal matrix.